How Trek rode its way to success

 When Trek decided to break into the international market in the late 1980s, JPMorgan Chase’s global reach and expertise helped facilitate their expansion.
 The firm’s world-class banking solutions—delivered on a local level—help Trek do business even in countries where it can be difficult to operate.

-3 Lessons for Success
+3 lessons for success

 When Burke took over as president of the company in 1997, Trek faced some troubled times.
-It took three years to turn that around, but it was during these years that Burke says he learned three key lessons to maintain a successful business:
+It took three years to turn that around, but it was during those years that Burke says he learned three key lessons to maintain a successful business:

 - Keep quality high.
 “If you create amazing products, people are going to buy amazing products,” Burke says.
 Trek started doubling down on creating best-in-class products in every category of its business